y-lohse/bjj/_drafts/2014-07-22-reversed-bjj-paradigm.md

 layout: blog
 title: The Reversed BJJ Paradigm
 ---
 So… yeah.
 [Paradigm](http://en.wikipedia.org/wiki/Paradigm).
-That's a word mostly used in science papers.
+That’s a word mostly used in science papers.
 A paradigm is a way to conceive and area, a thinking model, a framework.
 BJJ education mostly conforms to a paradigm:

 - learn techniques with details at slow speed
 - figure out a concept that drives multiple techniques